 Anyone with liberal arts experience will tell you that navigating through a course catalogue and completing the various general education requirements (GERs) can be a tough task.
 Possibly more difficult than mastering the catalogue is choosing—and sticking with—a major.
-If you ask William & Mary students, in particular, they can tell you that the College offers a multitude of stimulating and worth-while courses that they can take to fulfill both their GERs and majors.
+If you ask William & Mary students, in particular, they can tell you that W&M offers a multitude of stimulating and worth-while courses that they can take to fulfill both their GERs and majors.
 However, students will also mention that up until this point, there has not been a reliable and in depth degree audit system at their disposal.
 One might describe the current program employed by William & Mary as “clunky” and “unintuitive.”
-Nevertheless, the College believes that they have solved this problem with a new program called DegreeWorks.
+Nevertheless, the university believes that they have solved this problem with a new program called DegreeWorks.

 DegreeWorks is degree audit software that will replace the current software used in banner this coming fall.
 The decision to move forward with DegreeWorks was made in part due to its overall advantages, but also because banner will no longer be updating the Curriculum, Advising and Program Planning (CAPP) software that the school currently uses.

 DegreeWorks will provide students and advisors with tools that allow them to perform various tasks, from crafting multiyear student plans to calculating tentative GPAs.
 The software integrates with the online course catalogue, enabling it to provide students with dynamic course advice based on their previous, current and planned course credit.
 Rather than simply displaying which GERs they have and have not completed, DegreeWorks interacts with students, showing them which specific requirements are outstanding and indicating the classes that can potentially fulfill them.